multithreading

 Parameters:

-Returns: Bent identity activation.
+Returns: Bent identity output.

 bipolarActivation